Saturday, December 25, 2021

 for the prick of a dream to decide.

-or the terse dissonance of long-lost windsong sobbed.
+or the terse dissonance

-what what what why why why?
+what what what why why why!--

-maybe shy stars within?
+maybe a shy star,

 who knows … these …

-gods from a soft-knitted, grey-silked chrysalis?
+from a soft-knitted, grey-silked chrysalis.

 ===============================